 - Reduce risk exposure, by spotting things that could offroad your project before they happen

-In general, to track a project, you’ll need project management software, such as monday work management.
+In general, to track a project, you’ll need a project tracking tool, such as monday work management.

 Depending on the scope of the project, you might also need to use specific techniques, such as Gantt charts, Key Performance Indicators (KPIs), or regular check-in meetings with stakeholders and teammates.
 These tools help ensure that your project stays on track to deliver on the objectives you agreed to at the outset, and also stays in line with your overall organizational goals.